Quick example: run with all diagnostic output enabled

 Metric Meaning Concern Threshold

-Preemption Rate Fraction of requests that were preempted (KV evicted) > 5% indicates KV pressure
+Preemption Rate Ratio of preemption events to completed requests — a single request can be preempted more than once > 5% indicates KV pressure

 Cache Hit Rate Fraction of blocks served from prefix cache Higher is better — indicates prefix reuse